How To Address Group Conflicts Using Class Meetings

 Students Share What They’ve Noticed

 Third, I asked the students what they thought about this problem and what ideas they had about why it was occurring.
 Giving students space to reflect and consider their choices can be a powerful tool when attempting to change behavior.
 The students spoke openly and honestly.
 Some shared that they had a hard time not repeating words that they heard others say and some even admitted that they liked to distract others and wanted to try to make them laugh.
-Some shared that they really didn’t intend to be mean, but just wanted to be silly.
-Some also shared that they really did not like being called names and that it was hard to ignore.
+Other students shared that they really didn’t intend to be mean, but just wanted to be silly.
+Still others shared that they really did not like being called names and that it was hard to ignore.

 Students Suggest Solutions and Everyone Agrees to a Solution

 Fourth, I asked the students how we could solve this problem.
 They suggested that we should all agree that bathroom words are for the bathroom and not the classroom.
 They also agreed that our room should be free of mean name-calling.
-They came up with three ideas to address these words and name-calling in the moment.
-They could ask the person to stop, ignore it, or move away from the person.
+As a group, they came up with three ideas to address these words and name-calling in the moment.
+Those ideas were that they could ask the person to stop, ignore it, or move away from the person.
 Lastly, they all agreed that they would try to exercise more self-control and avoid calling anyone names.

 The Teacher Follows Up With Reminders and Check-Ins